 Best for Lifelong Learners

-EPCOT has changed quite a bit over the years, but one thing that remains the same is that every new attraction brings an educational component alongside its thrills and chills.
+EPCOT has changed quite a bit over the years, but one thing that remains the same is that every new attraction delivers an educational component alongside its thrills and chills.
 From the rides and shows to the exhibits and even the dining options, every experience at EPCOT is both entertaining and enlightening.
 (And if you haven’t been in a while, it’s probably time to rethink your opinion of the park.)

 GOOD EATS: The Best Places to Eat In Orlando

-This is the Orlando theme park to visit if you or your kids enjoy learning about the history of civilization (Spaceship Earth), diving into the wonders of the deep (The Seas with Nemo and Friends), exploring the customs and culinary delights of 11 countries around the globe (World Showcase), or venturing to outer space (Mission: SPACE and Guardians of the Galaxy: Cosmic Rewind)
+This is the Orlando theme park to visit if you or your kids enjoy learning about the history of civilization (Spaceship Earth), diving into the wonders of the deep (The Seas with Nemo and Friends), exploring the customs and culinary delights of 11 countries around the globe (World Showcase), or venturing to outer space (Mission: SPACE and Guardians of the Galaxy: Cosmic Rewind).

 If your travel plans allow for it, visit EPCOT during one of its seasonal festivals for a deeper dive into arts, food and wine, flowers and gardening, and other culturally enriching pursuits.